TheElderlyChild/ServiceNovigrad/README.md

 Delay in Submission of Deliverable 2/3 is due to the restructure of the group, as members left close to the deadline without contibuting.

+Minimum API: API 26.
+However, apart from the Employee Activity, all other activities have Minimum API 16.